-Access displays such write conflict error when you and other person attempts to write on the same record in database mainly at the same time.
-Default locking strategies are for granting the ownership of lock to the first person who attempts for writing on the record.
+Access displays such write conflict error when two users attempt to write on the same record in the database mainly at the same time.
+Default locking strategies are for granting the ownership of the lock to the first person who attempts for writing on the record.
 Another person can save the record before you do but you can stop this as you have owned the lock.
 This error can also trigger while updating a string field that contains binary zeroes.

-What Are The Symptoms Of Access Write Conflict?
+What Are The Symptoms Of Write Conflict Access?

 - When you start editing the data which uses multiple forms that have the source of the same record, you may get the following error message.

 - Records have been changed by another user since you started editing it.
-If you save the record now then the changes made by other user get overwrite.
+If you save the record now then the changes made by other users get overwritten.

 - Copying changes to the clipboard will let you see the values that other users have entered and then paste your changes back in if you have already decided to make changes.